Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

    };
    ```

-   If you're running an online trial, consult your emails for the correct URL.
-The    `proxy.conf.json` should look like this:
+   **Note:** If you're running an online trial, the Content Services URL is in the welcome email and the `proxy.conf.json` file might look like:

    ```JSON
    module.exports = {